 This screening is considered a stream-lined event.
 While movie-goers will NOT find popcorn and fountain drinks for sale, they are welcome to bring their own refreshments in a pack-it-in, pack-it-out style.
 The seating is limited and RSVP is required through the official page, hosted by Red Bull Media House.
 It’s also important to note that seating will be picnic style with movie-goers encouraged to bring their own lawn chairs or blankets.

-The Leadville Today Screening of Blood Road is free and open to the public with a RSVP confirmation.
-However a suggested donation of $20 will benefit the aforementioned charities.
+The Leadville Today Screening of Blood Road is free and open to the public with an RSVP confirmation.
+However, a suggested donation of $20 will benefit the aforementioned charities.
 The airport gates will open at 7 p.m., with the Blood Road film starting at 8 p.m.

 Leadville Today and its parent company The Great Pumpkin, LLC, a digital media company located in Leadville, has partnered locally with the Lake County Veterans Memorial, Lake County Public Works and the Leadville/Lake County Airport in cooperation with the Lake County Board of Commissioners.